dataeducator/healthy_heart/README.md

 # Business Understanding
 #### __Problem Statement:__
 In the realm diagnostics, timely and accurate disease detection is crucial to improving patient health outcomes.
 Zephyr Healthcare recognizes the potential of machine learning techniques in achieving this goal.
-The challenge lies in developing a robust predictive model that harnesses the power of machine learning algorithms including random forests to predict Heart Disease with a focus on achieving high recall rates.
+The challenge lies in developing a robust predictive model that harnesses the power of machine learning algorithms including random forests to predict heart disease with a focus on achieving high recall rates.

 #### __Stakeholder:__
 Zephyr Healthcare Solutions